grame-cncm/faustdoc/mkdocs/docs/manual/tools.md

 Options:
    -osc :    activates OSC control
    -midi :   activates MIDI control
-   -soundfile : when compiling a DSP using the 'soundfile' primitive, add required resources -nvoices <num> : produces a polyphonic DSP with <num> voices, ready to be used with MIDI events
+   -soundfile : when compiling a DSP using the 'soundfile' primitive, add required resources.
+   -nvoices <num> : produces a polyphonic DSP with <num> voices, ready to be used with MIDI events.
                   Polyphonic mode means MIDI instrument with at least 1 voice.
 Use no arguments for a simple effect.
    -gui : activates a self-hosted GUI interface.
 Requires to have libmicrohttpd and libHTTPDFaust installed.
    -effect <effect.dsp> : generates a polyphonic DSP connected to a global output effect, ready to be used with MIDI